Skip to main content

 For freelancers, mortgage readiness is often an evidence and process problem.
 Build one dated evidence folder, track each requested item by status (requested, sent, accepted, pending), and treat turnaround speed as a control point, not an afterthought.

-Use this as a prep checklist, then replace placeholders with verified lender specifics.
+Use this as a prep checklist, then confirm exact documentation expectations with the lender before relying on it.

 If you cannot send a reasonably complete pack in one sitting, treat that as a readiness gap to close before you apply.
 A file can advance and still remain pending, so date every status change and keep due dates visible.